 The Graduate Student Association (GSA) is an organization that advocates for the graduate student community.
 GSA oversees funding for graduate student organizations, hosts professional and academic networking events, and acts as a voice for all graduate students at GVSU.
-GSA hosts various social events during the academic year, including the annual Fall Picnic and Finals Food Fest.
+GSA hosts various social events during the academic year, including a Welcome Dinner at the start of Fall and Winter semesters, professional headshot sessions, and program/campus specific events.